 Although focused on MTTs, WSOP offers a solid variety of options for cash game players as well.
 Spreading Hold’em, Omaha, and Stud across a wide range of limits (from NL2 to NL2000 and up to $25/50 for PLO tables), it caters to a wide player base.
 The game variety could be better, but it is more than enough to meet most players’ needs.

-The room’s software could do with some upgrades, but these are currently in the works as well.
+The poker site’s software could do with some upgrades, but these are currently in the works as well.
 Once the new Poker 8 software rolls out and arrives to NJ, the operator will further solidify its market position.

 |WSOP NJ: Key Facts|